somatic-labs/.github/profile/README.md

 ## Somatic Labs

-Somatic Labs is a research and development group with extensive experience in the design and implementation of new blockchain systems.
+Somatic Labs is a research and development group with extensive experience in the design and implementation of blockchain systems.

 Our first product is Somatic Linux, a linux distribution created to enhance Proof of Stake network stability by improving connectivity.
 Our linux distribution will help its users to: